Understanding DWI Checkpoints

 New York Police department urged that it was not aimed at Yankees fans merely part of a larger scheme to crack down on drunk driving.
 Additionally, a police source from the NY Post stated that “NYPD sporadically sets [DWI checkpoints]up around the stadium after games.”
 However, this particular DWI checkpoint was not a part of the special game-day unit.
 Maybe for comical effect, other Yankees fans wanted to know if the Mets fans were subject to the same level of scrutiny.

 DISCLAIMER: The exclusive purpose of this article is educational and it is not intended as either legal advice or a general solution to any specific legal problem.
-Corporate offices for The DWI GUYS are located at 432 N. Franklin Street, Suite 80, Syracuse, NY 13204; Telephone No.: 1-877-704-9991.
+Corporate offices for The DWI GUYS are located at 231 Walton Street, Syracuse, New York 13202; Telephone No.: 1-877-704-9991.
 Prior results do not guarantee a similar outcome.